Corporate Governance

 Remuneration Committee

 To ensure objectivity in the determination of remuneration for directors and executive officers, the Remuneration Committee was established and has been entrusted with responsibility for determining remuneration, among others, for directors and executive officers.
-The committee meets as necessary and consists of five directors, three of whom are independent outside directors, with an independent outside director serving as chair.
+The committee meets as necessary and consists of six directors, four of whom are independent outside directors, with an independent outside director serving as chair.

 -